- Home

 Winter

-• Check your tire's tread depth and install winter tires if necessary.
+- Check your tire tread depth and install winter tires if necessary.

 Summer

-• Check tire pressure as increased temps can increase pressure.
+- Check tire pressure as increased temperatures can increase pressure.

 Items to keep with your car

-• Papers & Documents: Always carry necessary papers & documents necessary for your car.
-These include vehicle registration, your insurance card, your roadside assistance card, and a printed emergency list of people to call in case there is an emergency and you can't get in to your phone.
+Papers & Documents: Always carry the essential papers and documents for your car.
+These include vehicle registration, your insurance card, your roadside assistance card, and a printed emergency list of people to call in case there is an emergency, and you can't get into your phone.

 Always be on the lookout